-The planes were developed with an eye to creating an instantly identifiable appearance that would set them apart from the competition.
+The planes were developed with an eye to creating an instantly recognizable appearance that would set them apart from the competition.
 Their frogs, painted with bright red enamel, contrasted sharply with the planes’ black-enameled beds.
 (Frog incorrectly colored black in this illustration.)
-The company adopted the use of a mirror-bright polished nickel plating for the lever caps for its premium bench planes and displayed the company name on them surrounded by bright red paint.
+The company used mirror-bright nickel plating for the lever caps of its premium bench planes and displayed the company name on them, surrounded by bright red paint.

 The other way chosen to distinguish the bench planes was the promotion of the design of their jointed lever caps.
 The standard lever cap used by competitors applied pressure to the chip breaker/cutter assembly at two points—one at the point of contact with the cap’s cam lever, the other along the lower edge where it made contact with the hump of the chip breaker.
 The hinged cap was designed to apply force to the chip breaker/cutter assembly at a third point, just above the chip breaker hump.
 Three points, rather than two—the company advertised the arrangement as a method for preventing chatter.
 The jointed lever cap was developed by Charles H. Fox, a Millers Falls employee who assigned the patent to the company.
 The Fox lever cap was expensive to produce.
 The company switched to a traditional Bailey-type lever cap in 1966, a move that coincided with a general decline in the quality of its hand-powered tools.